androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

 Candidates must demonstrate strong organizational and multitasking skills to handle the diverse tasks of the role efficiently.
+This competency assesses their ability to prioritize and organize work to maintain high-quality patient care.

 ### Lead Question